Revolutionary-Games/Thrive/doc/setup_instructions.md

 What's this?
 ============

-These are the setup instructions for compiling Thrive.
+These are the setup instructions for working with and compiling Thrive.

 Important Note: If you run into any trouble with the setup process, please bring them up [on the forums](https://community.revolutionarygamesstudio.com/c/dev-help),